felixwiemuth/koin/docs/reference/koin-compose/compose.md

 ```

 To keep aligned on the functional aspect of Jetpack Compose, the best writing approach is to inject instances directly into functions parameters.
-This way allow to have default implementation with Koin, but keep open to inject instances how you want.
+This way allows having the default implementation of Koin, but staying open for injecting instances how you want.

 ```kotlin
 @Composable